- Open Access

 All the above approaches, including DTSN, assume that the routes are defined beforehand by the routing layer, with no participation of the transport layer.
 In contrast with these approaches, our paper focuses on routing metrics that lead to a more efficient operation of the transport protocol, hence implying cross-layer interactions between those layers.

-Main characteristics of caching-based transport protocols
+Table 1 summarizes the main characteristics of the caching-based transport protocols mentioned above.

 The specific requirements of WSNs brought the need for new routing protocols that are more energy efficient than those employed in mobile ad-hoc networks (MANETs).
 Although data-centric routing protocols such as directed diffusion can be adequate in several WSN scenarios, legacy node-centric routing still has extensive applicability in WSNs.
 In fact, some routing protocols employed in WSNs are simply WSN-optimized versions of MANET routing protocols (e.g., a modification of destination-sequenced distance vector (DSDV) was used in the WSNs described in [20, 21]).